ochko/prudge/README.md

 ## Install using Ansible

 Install [ansible](http://docs.ansible.com/intro_installation.html) on your local machine.
-Ansible is a simple automation tool for deployment.
-Ensure you have an ssh access to your server, and able to run commands as a root(sudo).
+Install sudo and python on your server.
+Ensure you have an ssh access to your server, and able to run commands as a root.
 Customize `setup/vars/common.yml`.
 Generate password hash with `$ mkpasswd --method=SHA-512` for `prudge_user_pwd`.
-Modify `setup/server` file with your own server's hostname.
+Modify `setup/server.info` file with your own server's hostname.

 And run this command replacing `yourlogin` with your ssh user's login:
-`$ ansible-playbook -i testing -u yourlogin --become --ask-become-pass site.yml --extra-vars "user=yourlogin"`
+`$ ansible-playbook -i server.info -u yourlogin --become --ask-become-pass site.yml --extra-vars "user=yourlogin"`

 ## Manual install